peterngineering/xfce4el10/README.md

 *Rebuilding both sets x86_64(v3, the default) and x86_64_v2(for older hw) Soon I will upload the  SRPMS here, and release tarballs of the RPMS.*
-FYI, I mostly use F43 SRPMS as upstream sources with a few older in order to keep from upgrading OS/EPEL available packages.
-I try my best to NOT modify or upgrade
-OS/EPEL packages.
-I'm also trying to rebuild the EL10/clones packages with minimal SPEC modifciations as well.
-This requires a precise order due to vala trying to work it's way in early in core XFCE packages.

 The idea will be that a person can start with a minimal install console only or and existing install and then :